Martchus/syncthingtray/README.md

 alternative init systems do *not* need to provide differently configured versions of Syncthing Tray.
 Disabling the systemd integration is mainly intended for systems which do not use systemd at all (e.g.
 Windows and MacOS).

+## Configuring the built-in launcher
+The built-in launcher can be accessed and configured within the settings dialog.
+The GUI should be self-explaining.

+It is recommended to enable "Consider process status …".
+Note that Syncthing might not be immediately ready to serve API requests when started.
+Hence it is still required to configure a re-connect interval.
+The re-connect interval will only be in effect while the Syncthing process is running.
+So despite the re-connect interval there will be no connection attempts while the Syncthing process is not running.

 ## Hotkeys
 Use the same approach as for launching an arbitrary application via a hotkey.
 Make it invoke